DIT112-V21/group-10/README.md

 ## "Get Started" Guide for Developers
 1. Download and install SMCE, Android Studio, OpenCV
 2. Clone remote repository
-3. Read readme of each folder to know how to setup or use
+3. Read readme of each folder to know how to setup or use.

 ## Project Team